 In addition to remarkable faculty, UWA is leveraging technology like GoReact to empower teachers and make time for high-impact activities.

 UWA has been looking for ways to better prepare their students for EdTPA certification.
 One of the oft-repeated fears from students is the video submission portion of the certification assessment.
-Dr. Miller said, “Now, we’re starting earlier in the process with videos and breaking them down, so our students are super prepared.”

 By using GoReact to record students frequently throughout their program, students get familiar with delivering lessons on camera.
 Stage fright and nervous butterflies are long gone by the time they record their EdTPA submission.
 By then they are well-practiced, have received copious feedback on their delivery, and have a huge advantage over peers who start recording themselves only when it’s time to submit their edTPA application.